o3de/o3de.org/content/docs/user-guide/interactivity/robotics/overview.md

 ---
-linkTitle: RoboticsOverview
+linkTitle: Overview
-title: Overview
+title: Robotics Overview
-description: An overview of concepts, Gems, Templates and Demos for robotics.
+description: An overview of concepts, Gems, templates and demos for robotics in Open 3D Engine (O3DE).
 ---

 The ROS 2 Gem helps to build robotic simulations with [ROS 2 / Robot Operating System](https://www.ros.org/).